The artist uses the

 then retracts it, all the while fanning its long white feathers, heightening the enticement.

-mirrored by gracefully swaying stems of the egret orchid.
-As if they possess wings, the
+is mirrored by gracefully swaying stems of the egret orchid.
+As if they possess wings,

-orchids float forward ethereally.
-The interplay of sunlight and shadow animates their
+the orchids float forward ethereally.
+The interplay of sunlight and shadow animates

-fringed angelic forms.
-Snow white with fringed oscillating lips, their allure is almost
+their fringed angelic forms.
+Snow white with fringed oscillating lips, their allure is

 pollinator, they bear a long emerald nectar spur which emits an attractive nocturnal